agmsb/sheets-of-strava/README.md

 - Gear ID
 - Athlete Count

-In `Tools > Script Editor`, update `code.gs` and create a new file:
+In `Tools > Script Editor`, update `code.js` and create a new file:
-- `oauth.gs`
+- `oauth.js`

-Update `oauth.gs` with your Strava client id and client secret.
+Update `oauth.js` with your Strava client id and client secret.

 Install the OAuth2 library for Google Apps Script, see [setup here](https://github.com/googleworkspace/apps-script-oauth2#setup).
-In your first time running your code, run the function `getRides` in `Code.gs` from `Tools > Script Editor` - it will fail and prompt you to authorize in browser with a provided URL.
+In your first time running your code, run the function `getRides` in `Code.js` from `Tools > Script Editor` - it will fail and prompt you to authorize in browser with a provided URL.

 ## Setting up `monthly_data` or `yearly_data`